Sun Zongwei: Biography

-After World War II, Sun would spend several years in Europe, and participating in the painting event in the art competition at the 1948 Summer Olympics.
+After World War II, Sun would spend several years in Europe, and participated in the painting event in the art competition at the 1948 Summer Olympics.
 Upon his return to China, Sun was appointed professor at the Central Academy of Drama.

 During the Cultural Revolution, many of Sun's artworks were deemed reactionary and many of his works were lost or destroyed.

 Style

 Coming from Nanjing university, Sun initially emphasized realism and technical virtuosity in his early artworks, but would go on to differentiate himself by choosing to portray both modern and traditional styles of Chinese painting, specializing in depicting Buddhist subjects and ethic minorities such as Mongols and Tibetans in a variety of mediums, including oil paints, watercolours and ink.